 What Should I Expect Out of The Haunted House?

-You should expect to get scared.
+You should expect to jump, scream, and feel your heart pumping.
 I won’t give anything else away because that’ll just give it all away.
 If I give it all away, you’d have no fun at all.

 Who Is It Appropriate For?

 They can be appropriate for people of all ages if they’re brave enough.
 I’ve seen older visitors and I’ve even seen kids come through.
-However, there are no pregnant women, infants, or children being carried allowed.
+However, no pregnant women, infants, or small children can get in.
 I don’t recommend this to kids younger than 10 years old unless they are super brave.

 We have those rules because the children can be traumatized, pregnant women should not be that stressed out or scared, and nobody WANTS to make a baby cry.